Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 # Sports Injury Clinic Website

 A comprehensive website designed to make it easy for potential new clients and existing clients to attain valuable information about the buisness and its services.
+The website includes information about the services provided in the clinic, the skills and qualifications of the staff, contact information and links on where to find the clinic.

 ###Buiness Goals
 1. Easy to use and find information